 - Determine if the serum is hemolyzed, turbid, lipemic, or icteric.
-If so, enter a comment to describe the serum when entering the processing results. - Use a serum separator to carefully remove serum from the second 10-mL red top tube by pushing the serum separator to the clot barrier gently to ensure cell-free separation.
+If so, enter a comment to describe the serum when entering the processing results. - Use a serum separator to carefully remove serum from the first 10-mL red top tube by pushing the serum separator to the clot barrier gently to ensure cell-free separation.
 Do not push the separator too hard or some flow through may occur.
-Do not touch the serum separator to the clot barrier. - Aliquot the serum immediately by pouring the serum for vessel 89 (Persis Pest2), or vessel 93 (BFR2) on primary SPs age 12+ into a 5.0-mL vessel. - Securely close all vessels to prevent leakage and evaporation.

-- Record results using the blood-processing module described in Section 8.8. - Store all specimens immediately as outlined in Section 8.10.
+Do not touch the serum separator to the clot barrier. - Aliquot the serum immediately by pouring the serum for vessel 29 (Persis Pest), vessel 89 (Persis Pest2), vessel 90 (Perfluor1), vessel 92 (BFR1) and vessel 93 (BFR2) on primary SPs aged 12+ into a 5.0-mL vessel. - Securely close all vessels to prevent leakage and evaporation. - Record results using the blood-processing module described in Section 8.8. - Store all specimens immediately as outlined in Section 8.10.